iOS 12 Review: Release Date and New Features

 Device usage control

 After looking at all this data, you might want to set limits on your smartphone use.
-You can limit time you spend in the most time-consuming applications and receive notification when time’s up.
+You can limit the time you spend in the most time-consuming applications and receive notifications when time’s up.

 Personally, I use an old iPhone model that was released four years ago, and I find it great that Apple still supports my device with new operating systems and plans to make old devices like mine faster.